gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 used.
-It's got 165 reverse dependencies so the fact that it doesn't build on Windows (or maybe just when using Msys2 or maybe just on my machine) is a little concerning however for our purposes here it's only used to build `tsdl` which is only needed for the interactive examples.
-It would still be nice to get it working here.
-Consider it a stretch goal.
+It's got 165 reverse dependencies so the fact that it doesn't build on Windows (or maybe just when using Msys2 or maybe just on my machine) is a little concerning however for our purposes here it's only used to build `tsdl` which is only needed for the interactive components of `llama`.
+It would still be nice to get it working but my priority is getting the sound to work, so consider fixing `topkg` to be a stretch goal.

 For now, let's just install the dependencies needed for non-interactive synthesizer demos: